netreplica/nrx/README.md

 # Templates

-**nrx** renders all topology artifacts from [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/) templates.
+**nrx** renders all topology artifacts from [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/) templates the user points `nrx` to using `--templates` parameter.

+By default, **nrx** searches for the template files in the current directory.
+You can provide a list of folders to search for the templates via `TEMPLATES_PATH` parameter in the [configuration file](#configuration-file), or use `--templates` argument.

 Depending on the desired output format, the required templates are taken from a matching subfolder.
-For example, if the output format is `clab` for Containerlab, then templates are searched under `clab` subfolder.
+For example, if the output format is `clab` for Containerlab, then templates are taken from `clab` subfolder.
 For Cisco Modelling Labs `cml` format the subfolder would be `cml`.

 A user can create their own templates for any output format and store them in a subfolder with a format name they would use for `--output` argument.
+To make the new output format available to `nrx`, an entry describing basic properties of the format must be added to [`formats.yaml`](./templates/formats.yaml) file in the `templates` folder.

 Most templates are unique for each node `kind`.
 Value of `kind` is taken from NetBox `device.platform.slug` field.
 The full list of template search rules: